Philogy/py-huff/README.md

 # `py-huff`

-`py-huff` is a Huff compiler written in Python.
+`py-huff` is a compiler for Huff, an EVM assembly language written in Python.

+> [!WARNING]
+> This repo is experimental, for a more tested Huff compiler see [huff-rs](https://github.com/huff-language/huff-rs)

 ## Installation